• Home

 • Scissors

-How to Make Egg Crystals
+How to Do the Egg Crystals Experiment

 First, boil enough water for all your mason jars.
 Our jars could hold two cups of water each, so we heated six cups.